 Separate Research and Development units have been established for the development of Textile Machinery and CNC Machine Tools.
 Both these facilities have been recognised by the Department of Science and Technology, Government of India as in-house R&D facilities.

-During the year under review, the Company has filed applications for 11 new patents in India.
-Further, 5 patents were filed in the name of LMW Textile Machinery (Suzhou) Co.
-Limited (LMWTMSCL), China (step-down subsidiary).
-Also, 32 patent applications were filed in overseas countries for which applications were already filed by the Company in India.
-Similarly, 9 patent applications were filed in India for which applications were already filed in China by LMWTMSCL.
-The Company has filed 7 applications in India and 1 application overseas for Industrial Design.
+During the year under review, the Company has filed applications for 17 new patents in India.
+Further, 2 patents were filed in the name of LMW Textile Machinery (Suzhou) Co.
+Ltd., (LMWTMSCL), China (step-down subsidiary).
+Also, 23 patent applications were filed in overseas countries for which applications were already filed by the Company in India.
+The Company has filed 1 application in India and 1 application overseas for Industrial Design.

 AWARDS

-Some of the important awards bagged by the Company during the Financial Year 2024-25 are:
+Some of the important awards bagged by the Company during the financial year 2025-26 are:

-The Company's Foundry Division is certified with the GreenCo Platinum certification by the Confederation of Indian Industry.
+The Company's Foundry Division has been certified with the GreenCo Platinum certification by the CII - Sohrabji Godrej Green Business Centre.

 INDUSTRIAL RELATIONS